|

 all achieved smoothly without any disruption to existing services

+and with enthusiasm from all involved in the organisation.
 The visible changes are of course the new corporate image and

 logo, but the real changes run much deeper than that.
 The new Project